anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 - adjusted default position of left and right arrows
 - adjusted cardContainer to no longer be display:flex
 - additionally adjusted all of contents related to cardContainer because of the change to cardContainer
+- added a limiter on YT API key retry, otherwise it would keep looping if all keys quotas were maxed
+- added a rough draft of movieExtraInfo on page2
+- pushed castContainer down to make room for movieExtraInfo
+- added visual feedback for when a search fails to return results
+- made a toggle which hides the movieCardsContainer if no results are returned.
+This is to prevent user from see a long empty space and clicking next and previous buttons. which will cause a bug because there's no coding to iterate through a 0 length array
+- added stock images for blankAvatar and blankPoster

 vu - 9/19/2021
 - added release date to youtube api search to filter movies with duplicate names